mattmakai/fullstackpython.com/source/content/pages/07-web-development/21-task-queues.markdown

   executing tasks.
 Huey supports task scheduling, crontab-like repeating tasks, result storage and automatic retry in the event of failure.

+* [Kuyruk](https://kuyruk.readthedocs.io) is simple and easy to use task queue system built on top of RabbitMQ.
+Although feature set is small, new features can be added by extensions.

 ## Hosted message and task queue services
 Task queue third party services aim to solve the complexity issues that arise